andrew-codes/home-automation/docs/02-installation-kubernetes.md

 ## Required Secrets

-Fill in the secrets found in `secrets.sh` for the "# Required for Initial Provisioning" section and then execute:
+Fill in the secrets found in `secrets.sh` for the "# Required for Initial Provisioning" section.

+> See setting [Azure backup secrets](./azure-backup-secrets.md) for more information on setting the Azure secrets.

+Then execute:

 ```bash
 ./set_initial_secrets.sh